C. J. Stubbs

-Cameron J. Stubbs (born November 12, 1996) is an American professional baseball catcher who is a free agent.
-He has played in Major League Baseball (MLB) for the Washington Nationals, making his major league debut in 2025.
+Cameron J. Stubbs (born November 12, 1996) is an American professional baseball catcher in the Toronto Blue Jays organization.
+He has previously played in Major League Baseball (MLB) for the Washington Nationals, making his major league debut in 2025.
 He has also played for Team Israel in the World Baseball Classic.

 Early life

 Stubbs was born to parents T. Pat and Marti, and grew up in San Diego and Del Mar, California.
 C. J.'s older brother, Garrett Stubbs, is a catcher on the Philadelphia Phillies.
-CJ is Jewish.
+C. J. is Jewish.

 He played for the Torrey Pines High School baseball team for two years, graduating in 2015.
 In his high school career, Stubbs batted .323 with a .432 on base percentage, and 29 walks against 20 strikeouts in 195 at bats.
 On defense at catcher, he caught 53% of attempted basestealers.
-As a pitcher, he had an 8-4 win-loss record with a 1.42 earned run average in 84 innings pitched across 14 games.
+As a pitcher, he had an 8–4 win–loss record with a 1.42 earned run average in 84 innings pitched across 14 games.
 He was named the 2015 Palomar League Pitcher of the Year.
 He was also a two-time All-California Interscholastic Federation San Diego Academic team selection, was named All-North County and All-League in his junior and senior seasons, and was named All-San Diego County in his senior season.

 College career

 Stubbs played college baseball for the USC Trojans baseball team, both as a catcher and as a pitcher.
 In 201 at bats he hit .274/.370/.448.
-As a pitcher, he was 3-6 with a 4.44 ERA in 99.1 innings, and was 4th in the 2016 Pac-12 with 1.71 walks/9 innings.
+As a pitcher, he was 3–6 with a 4.44 ERA in 991/3 innings, and was 4th in the 2016 Pac-12 with 1.71 walks/9 innings.
 He pitched in 26 games (18 as a starter), and also appeared at catcher (50 games), in left field (8), and in right field (1).
 He majored in business administration, and graduated from the USC Marshall School of Business in 2019.